105 Comments

 • Processed honey

-• Fresh animal products such as raw meat or fresh cheese as well as most fresh vegetables and fruits are restricted items which must fulfill certain requirements; an export sanitary certificate from the country of origin and a special import permit from Senasa is needed to bring them into the country.
+Fresh animal products - such as raw meat or fresh cheese - and most fresh fruits and vegetables are restricted items.
+To bring them into Peru, an export sanitary certificate from the country of origin and a special import permit from Senasa are required.

-Cigarettes and alcohol that can be brought into Peru tax- and duty-free
+Cigarettes & tobacco that can be brought into Peru tax- and duty-free

-• For shisha (sheesa) tabacco the normal tabacco regulations apply as long as the tabacco doesn’t contain cannabis or opium
+For shisha (hookah) tobacco, normal tobacco regulations apply, as long as it doesn't contain cannabis or opium.

 Bringing Money into Peru

-• Amounts of more than US$ 10,000 or the equivalent in any other currency have to be declared when entering or leaving Peru.
+• Amounts over US$ 10,000 or the equivalent in any other currency must be declared when entering or leaving Peru.

-• So, if you carry more than US$ 10,000, download the app "Bienvenido al Perú" available on Android and iOS and follow the instructions.
-Best have some proof of the origin of the money.
+If you carry more than US$ 10,000, download the “Bienvenido al Perú” app and follow the instructions - see below.
+Proof of the origin of the funds is recommended.

 Bringing Pets into Peru, including requirements

 Senasa, the Peruvian National Agrarian Health Service, considers only dogs and cats as pets.
-Per person, only one pet can be brought into Peru as accompanied luggage (in cabin or as checked baggage), as air cargo or on land.
+Per person, only one pet may be brought into Peru tax-free as accompanied luggage (in cabin or as checked baggage), as air cargo or by land.

-Peru doesn’t quarantine dogs and cats that meet the following requirements:
+Peru does not quarantine dogs and cats that meet the following requirements:

 • Certificate of Good Health issued by an official veterinarian in the home country within 14 days before entering Peru

-• Rabies for both dogs and cats - vaccinated between 21 days and 12 months prior to entering the country.
-Peru does not recognize 2- or 3-year rabies vaccines.
+• Dogs and cats: Rabies, vaccinated between 21 days and 12 months before entry.
+(Peru does not recognize 2- or 3-year rabies vaccines.)

-• Additionally, for dogs: vaccination against Parvovirus, Distemper, Hepatitis, and Leptospirosis
+• Additionally, for dogs: Parvovirus, Distemper, Hepatitis, and Leptospirosis

-• Additionally, for cats: vaccination against Panleukopenia (FVRCP), Feline Viral Rhinotracheitis and Calicivirus
+• Additionally, for cats: Panleukopenia (FVRCP), Feline Viral Rhinotracheitis and Calicivirus

 • Recent proof of veterinary treatment against internal and external parasites

-Peru doesn’t require a special import permit for dogs and cats (exception: puppies and kittens less than 12 weeks of age and unvaccinated) nor a pet microchip or rabies titer test to enter the country and doesn’t have a banned breeds list.
+Peru does not require a special import permit for dogs and cats (except for unvaccionated puppies and kittens under 12 weeks), a pet microchip or rabies titer test and there is no a banned breeds list.

-Other animals that might be considered pets in other countries such as birds, rodents and rabbits, fish, reptiles, etc. need an export sanitary certificate from the country of origin and a special import permit from Senasa.
-Additional permits are required to bring animals that are under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) into Peru.
+Other animals that might be considered pets in other countries, such as birds, rodents and rabbits, fish, reptiles, etc., require an export sanitary certificate from the country of origin and a special import permit from Senasa.

 Above mentioned recommendations are given to our best knowledge reflecting the current Peruvian regulations.
-As these sometimes change quickly and without prior notice, we highly recommend checking the veterinary regulations shortly before your travel with the nearest Peruvian consulate and / or Senasa.
+As regulations sometimes change quickly and without prior notice, we highly recommend to verify requirements shortly before travel with Senasa or the nearest Peruvian consulate.

 Restricted and prohibited items when entering Peru